-(yes, this is a 2 step process - you can't sign up for "everything" all at once!)
+(This is NO LONGER a 2 step process - you CAN NOW sign up for "everything" all at once!)

 NOTE: NJ State Teams will be entered by the State Pistol Chairman AT CAMP PERRY!
-You do NOT have to sign up for any TEAM matches, either NRA or CMP, when you enter online or by mail - just sign up for your individual matches (see below!)
+You do NOT have to sign up for any TEAM matches, when you enter online or by mail - just sign up for your individual matches (see below!)

 FOR CMP MATCHES and SAFS:

 NOTE: For ONLINE ENTRY - you'll need to "log in" (or register) before they will take your entry - OPENS 4/1/21